BruceEckel/BruceEckel-hugo/content/post/The-Problem-with-Gradle.md

 > Or: *How to Remain Sane when Approaching Gradle* (with apologies to Hans
 > Dockter).

+(James Ward and I go into more detail about this article in the [Happy Path Programming Podcast](https://anchor.fm/happypathprogramming/episodes/17-The-Problem-with-Gradle-Java-11-SemVer-Isnt-eom1bq)).

 I started using `make` in the 80's.
 When I wrote *Thinking in C++*, I created a tool I called `makebuilder` which analyzed the examples extracted from the book and generated an appropriate makefile. `make` is a dedicated tool that only